memfault/interrupt/_drafts/upgrading-from-nrf5-sdk-to-ncs.md

   How to Transition from nRF5 SDK to Zephyr NCS － Lessons from Ultrahuman’s Journey
 description:
-  Ultrahuman's account of doing a complex migration from nRF5 SDk to Zephyr NCS on a Nordic-based project
+  Ultrahuman's account of doing a complex migration from nRF5 SDK to Zephyr NCS on a nRF52 project
 author: gauravsingh
 ---

-## INTRODUCTION
+## Introduction

 At [Ultrahuman](https://www.ultrahuman.com/), innovation is at the core of everything we do.
 Our health devices, powered by the nRF52840 SoC for BLE